Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 2. Wearables, wearables, wearables

-You can measure your HRV with various sensors, either a full ECG, or a more practical device that measures the electrical activity of the heart (a chest strap like the Polar H10 or H9), as well as a small number of devices that use optical technology (plethysmograph, or PPG).
-Most wearables use PPG, either via green LEDs (light sources you can see at the bottom of your sensor, for example, a Garmin watch or WHOOP band), or infrared light (not visible to us, as used by Oura).
+You can measure your HRV with various sensors, either a full ECG or a more practical device that measures the electrical activity of the heart (a chest strap like the Polar H10 or H9), as well as a small number of devices that use optical technology (plethysmograph, or PPG).
+Most wearables use PPG via green LEDs (light sources you can see at the bottom of your sensor, for example, a Garmin watch or WHOOP band) or infrared light (not visible to us, as used by Oura).

 PPG vs ECG

-The electrical activity of your heart (captured by an ECG), and the change in blood volume at the periphery (e.g. a finger or wrist sensor using PPG), are not the same thing.
-In fact, in PPG there is useful information that is sometimes not present in ECG (linked to blood pressure, this is related to the waveform not really the beat-to-beat data), and using both can be very insightful for different reasons.
+The electrical activity of your heart (captured by an ECG) and the change in blood volume at the periphery (e.g. a finger or wrist sensor using PPG) are not the same.
+In fact, in PPG, helpful information is sometimes not present in ECG (linked to blood pressure; this is related to the waveform, not the beat-to-beat data), and using both can be very insightful for different reasons.

-At the same time, it is also true that for certain applications, they can be the exact same.
-For example, if the goal is to extract the beat-to-beat or peak-to-peak data, and compute heart rate and rMSSD, there can be no difference.
-Having developed technology for both over the past decade and having compared them thousands of times, I have so much data that it is impossible for me not to accept that PPG can be used as a perfect replacement for HRV analysis at rest, when looking at rMSSD, in healthy individuals (note the keywords there: rest, rMSSD, healthy, etc. — not all analysis can be replaced).
+At the same time, it is also true that certain applications can be the same.
+For example, there can be no difference if the goal is to extract the beat-to-beat or peak-to-peak data and compute heart rate and rMSSD.
+Having developed technology for both over the past decade and having compared them thousands of times, I have so much data that it is impossible for me not to accept that PPG can be used as a perfect replacement for HRV analysis at rest when looking at rMSSD, in healthy individuals (note the keywords there: rest, rMSSD, healthy, etc. — not all analysis can be replaced).

-There’s a lot we don’t know about PPG, to the point that even the origin of the PPG signal is debated, is it the change in blood volume? is it red blood cells that change in orientation during the cardiac cycle? etc. — fascinating stuff that I will keep following, especially as more methods are developed to make use of the entire signal as opposed to just the peaks.
-However, it is important that we are also able to recognize what PPG is already good for, which is HRV analysis in the time domain, at rest.
-Someone saying the contrary is simply not looking at the data and showing their ignorance and bias on the topic.
+There’s a lot we don’t know about PPG, to the point that even the origin of the PPG signal is debated.
+Is it the change in blood volume?
+Are red blood cells the ones that change orientation during the cardiac cycle? etc. — fascinating stuff that I will keep following, especially as more methods are developed to use the entire signal instead of just the peaks.
+However, we must also recognise what PPG is already good for: HRV analysis in the time domain at rest.
+Someone saying the contrary is simply not looking at the data and showing ignorance and bias.

-- an independent validation where comparing ECG to another ECG shows a larger error than comparing it to PPG: https://www.hrv4training.com/blog/independent-validation-of-hrv4training (this simply shows typical differences when it comes to HRV, regardless of the technology used)
+- an independent validation where comparing ECG to another ECG shows a more significant error than comparing it to PPG: https://www.hrv4training.com/blog/independent-validation-of-hrv4training (this simply shows typical differences when it comes to HRV, regardless of the technology used)

 - the latest data I got out of an iPhone with our processing: https://www.hrv4training.com/blog/support-for-all-iphone-14-models

 I need to stress these aspects because PPG gets a lot of pushback for the wrong reasons.
-Is PPG very prone to artefacts? yes, you cannot move and acquire reliable data for HRV analysis, in fact, you cannot even sit still and type or contract minimally your muscles, and acquire useful data from a wearable, are wearables ignoring all the hard problems? also yes, like not providing signal quality estimates or ignoring arrhythmias, pretending to be working while they give you an rMSSD of 250 ms. There are plenty of issues with PPG.
+Is PPG very prone to artefacts?
+Yes, you cannot move and acquire reliable data for HRV analysis; you cannot even sit still and type or contract your muscles minimally and obtain valuable data from a wearable.
+Are wearables ignoring all the complex problems?
+Also, yes, like not providing signal quality estimates or ignoring arrhythmias, pretending to be working while they give you an rMSSD of 250 ms. There are plenty of issues with PPG.
 However, PPG can also be very accurate at the task it has been deployed for when done properly.

-Collecting meaningful data is a bit of a new problem, mostly introduced by wearables.
-Until a few years ago, all we had to do was to show that HRV could be measured accurately, as it was taken for granted that you had to measure it first thing in the morning, in what we call a reproducible context (it simply means that first thing in the morning, you can collect the data under controlled, similar conditions every day, and this is ideal to keep track of changes in physiology, no matter what parameter you are measuring).
+Collecting meaningful data is a new problem, introduced mainly by wearables.
+Until a few years ago, all we had to do was to show that HRV could be measured accurately, as it was taken for granted that you had to measure it first thing in the morning in what we call a reproducible context (it simply means that first thing in the morning, you can collect the data under controlled, similar conditions every day, and this is ideal to keep track of changes in physiology, no matter what parameter you are measuring).

 How Should You Measure Your Morning Heart Rate Variability?
 (HRV)